helixhorned/ljremarkable/README.md

 * Frame rate limiting.
 Since frequent updates of the same rM screen portion lead to artifacts that hinder enjoyment of a video displayed there, a heuristic is implemented to detect areas with fast-changing content and send updates in them only once in a while.
-Currently, this heuristic is based on sequence numbers (as opposed to time stamps).
+This heuristic is based on sequence numbers as opposed to time stamps.

-  > **Note**: This feature is still a bit rough on the edges.
-However, since it is always
+  > **Note**: This feature works best on videos in which the the whole image changes every
-  > active it may have undesirable consequences on non-video-watching usage of the
+  > frame, for example because the camera is moving.
+It does not work as well with videos
-  > application.
+  > where there is a static background.
   >
   > **CAUTION**: It is important to keep in mind that the image displayed on the rM is
   > always somewhat behind what would be displayed on a monitor, even without this